 About LifeLine Animal Project

 Founded in 2002, LifeLine Animal Project (LifeLine) is a 501(c)(3) non-profit organization based in Atlanta, Georgia.
 LifeLine is working to end the euthanasia of healthy and treatable dogs and cats in metro Atlanta shelters and is the managing organization of Fulton County Animal Services and the DeKalb County Animal Services shelter.
-LifeLine is already making tremendous and measurable progress at both county facilities, having lowered the euthanasia rate at each by over 50% in a short period of time.
-Over 12,000 animals were adopted, rescued or returned to their owners from the Fulton and DeKalb shelters in 2014!
+LifeLine is already making tremendous and measurable progress at both county facilities, having lowered the euthanasia rate and increased the lifesaving rate to over 85%.

 From the very beginning, LifeLine has worked to assess the needs of Atlanta’s animal welfare community and provide innovative, strategic resources in support of its mission to end shelter euthanasia of homeless animals.
 Rather than reinforce traditional models of animal control and sheltering, which historically have not served the animals well, LifeLine has focused on community-driven approaches to neighborhood reinvestment and public safety through programs designed to increase both human and animal welfare.

 LifeLine has run its own private shelter in Avondale Estates, GA since 2003, focusing primarily on animals who have been victims of abuse or neglect, and seeing approximately 500 dogs and cats come through its doors each year.
-At the two LifeLine Spay & Neuter Clinics (one in Avondale Estates and one in College Park), LifeLine has fixed over 85,000 dogs and cats at low or no cost to owners who, in many cases, would not have been able to prioritize the expense.
-Through its volunteer-driven trap-neuter-return program, Catlanta, the lives of over 27,000 feral and community cats have been saved.
+At the two LifeLine Spay & Neuter Clinics (one in Avondale Estates and one in College Park), LifeLine has performed over 120,000 spay/neuters surgeries for dogs and cats at low or no cost to owners who, in many cases, would not have been able to afford the expense.
+Through its volunteer-driven trap-neuter-return Community Cat program, the lives of over 37,000 feral and community cats have been saved.
 Further, at LifeLine community pet wellness days each year, thousands of underserved pet owners receive free vaccinations and other much-needed resources.

-LifeLine is actively on its way to making its ultimate goal a reality: transforming metro Atlanta into a no-kill community that prioritizes saving the lives of its homeless pets by 2016.
+LifeLine is actively on its way to making its ultimate goal a reality: transforming metro Atlanta into a no-kill community that prioritizes saving the lives of its homeless pets.

 Our Cause, Our Community